BruceChanJianLe/ros-rqt-plugin/README.md

 ## CMakeLists.txt

-For the convienience of different Qt version, I have followed the exampl from `rqt_image_viewer`.
+For the convienience of different Qt version, I have followed the exampl from [rqt_template_plugin](https://github.com/marco-tranzatto/rqt_template_plugin).

 ```cmake
 cmake_minimum_required(VERSION 3.0.2)